mmussmann/web-design-system/docs/Component documentation/progress-bar.md

 We have defined two different progress bars.
 One default which is the large version and one small.
 Both sizes have a light and dark version as well.
 Below you will find the way to integrate our prorgess bar component into your implementations.

+Important notes:
+1- UseInsert the scripts inside
+Don't use any of the style definition in each of the sections.
+It is to set the width of the progess for demo purposes.
+This will be done automatically when settings the steps using the progress bar javascripts.

 ### Table of contents
 <div class="row">
     <div class="col-4">